-- Fines for violating city housing codes. - Fines paid by truckers for violating state maximum highway weight laws and air quality laws. - Civil penalties for violating federal laws regarding mining safety standards and discharges into navigable waters.
+- Fines for violating city housing codes. - Fines paid by truckers for violating state maximum highway weight laws. - Fines for violating air quality laws. - Civil penalties for violating federal laws regarding mining safety standards and discharges into navigable waters.

 A fine or penalty does not include any of the following.